seniorcreative/organisms/README.md

 ### Ideas...

-- Allow to change Rows and Cols Dynamically.
+- Allow to change Rows and Cols dynamically.
-- Build in Auto-Cycle.
+- Build in Auto-Cycle to just let it run.
 - Allow to drag over cells to bring them to life rather than clicking each one individually.
 - Build in a screen test for a set viewport size with a pre-determined selection that checks that the following screen is the expected evolution.
 This would prove the logic.
 - Build in randomization / seeding in the model generator that sets some cells to be alive from the start.